 The Structure and Bridge Division offers an opportunity for designers (engineers) to put sound engineering principles to work in a dynamic environment of evolving specifications and materials.

-Location and Roadway Design
+Location and Road Design

-Our team of professionals includes experts in:
+Our team of professionals includes:

-- Roadway geometric design
+• Roadway geometric designers

-- Hydraulics and river mechanics
+• Hydraulics and river mechanics

-- Survey and photogrammetry
+• Survey and photogrammetry technicians

-- Consultant services and administration
+• Consultant services and administrators

-- Traffic engineering design
+• Traffic engineering designers

-- Interpretation of standards, policies and procedures
+• Those who handle the interpretation of standards, policies and procedures

 The Materials Division provides engineering services through technical leadership and training in building and maintaining a safe and efficient transportation system.
 It assesses highway construction materials and the application of innovative engineering.